Ytterbium: Occurrence

 Ytterbium is found with other rare-earth elements in several rare minerals.
 It is most often recovered commercially from monazite sand (0.03% ytterbium).
 The element is also found in euxenite and xenotime.
 The main mining areas are China, the United States, Brazil, India, Sri Lanka, and Australia.
 Reserves of ytterbium are estimated as one million tonnes.
 Ytterbium is normally difficult to separate from other rare earths, but ion-exchange and solvent extraction techniques developed in the mid- to late 20th century have simplified separation.
 Compounds of ytterbium are rare and have not yet been well characterized.
 The abundance of ytterbium in the Earth's crust is about 3 mg/kg.

-As an even-numbered lanthanide, in accordance with the Oddo-Harkins rule, ytterbium is significantly more abundant than its immediate neighbors, thulium and lutetium, which occur in the same concentrate at levels of about 0.5% each.
+As an even-numbered lanthanide, in accordance with the Oddo–Harkins rule, ytterbium is significantly more abundant than its immediate neighbors, thulium and lutetium, which occur in the same concentrate at levels of about 0.5% each.
 The world production of ytterbium is only about 50 tonnes per year, reflecting that it has few commercial applications.
 Microscopic traces of ytterbium are used as a dopant in the Yb:YAG laser, a solid-state laser in which ytterbium is the element that undergoes stimulated emission of electromagnetic radiation.

 Ytterbium is often the most common substitute in yttrium minerals.
 In very few known cases/occurrences ytterbium prevails over yttrium, as, e.g., in xenotime-(Yb).
 A report of native ytterbium from the Moon's regolith is known.

 Production

 It is relatively difficult to separate ytterbium from other lanthanides due to its similar properties.
 As a result, the process is somewhat long.
 First, minerals such as monazite or xenotime are dissolved into various acids, such as sulfuric acid.
 Ytterbium can then be separated from other lanthanides by ion exchange, as can other lanthanides.
-The solution is then applied to a resin, which different lanthanides bind in different matters.
+The solution is then applied to a resin, to which different lanthanides bind with different affinities.
 This is then dissolved using complexing agents, and due to the different types of bonding exhibited by the different lanthanides, it is possible to isolate the compounds.

 Ytterbium is separated from other rare earths either by ion exchange or by reduction with sodium amalgam.
 In the latter method, a buffered acidic solution of trivalent rare earths is treated with molten sodium-mercury alloy, which reduces and dissolves Yb3+.
 The alloy is treated with hydrochloric acid.
 The metal is extracted from the solution as oxalate and converted to oxide by heating.
 The oxide is reduced to metal by heating with lanthanum, aluminium, cerium or zirconium in high vacuum.
 The metal is purified by sublimation and collected over a condensed plate.